 There are many risk factors which can increase your chances of suffering from osteoporosis – some we can’t change – for example genetics – if either of your parents have been diagnosed with osteoporosis, gender, race or previous use of steroids.
 Then there are some risks we can change – inactivity, smoking, drinking more than 2 units of alcohol daily and a diet low in calcium.

 To determine your risk of breaking a bone, please visit the Healthy Bones Australia website and fill out this questionnaire

 How is Osteoporosis Diagnosed?

 To diagnose osteoporosis and assess your potential risk of fracture, you can have a scan which measures your Bone Mineral Density (BMD).
 It is most commonly performed using a dual-energy x-ray absorptiometry scan (DXA).
 It is a quick and painless test and there is a very low level of radiation.

-There are several pathways to preserve or even improve your bone density.
+Here we share several pathways you can take to preserve or even improve your bone density.
 Some or all may be relevant to you.

 If you are have been diagnosed with osteoporosis then your Doctor may suggest that you start on a course of medication.
 Your Doctor is the best person to discuss which medication is best for you and to help you understand the pros and cons.
 Broadly speaking the medication either stimulates bone production (builds up bone) or as in the majority of medications, suppresses bone resorption (decreases the loss of bone).

-A healthy balanced diet including Calcium, Vitamin D and K as well as protein is recommended.
+A healthy balanced diet that includes Calcium, Vitamin D and Vitamin K as well as protein is recommended for improved bone health.